CREDIT COUNSELING SERVICES. . .

 Advertisements abound today for consumer credit services.
 These counseling

-services typically provide financial counseling and debt management plans.
+services typically provide debt management plans and financial counseling,

 The primary attraction for such programs is that creditors cease charging